Onto-Med/phenoman-evaluation/README.md

 ## Executing the PhenoMan test script

-Place a release of the PhenoMan inside the `phenoman_test` folder (Version 0.3.3 is used here as an example) and execute the following CLI lines (Java SDK required):
+Place a release of the PhenoMan inside the `phenoman_test` folder (Version 0.3.3 is used here as an example) and execute the following CLI lines (Java JDK required):

 ```bash
 cd phenoman_test